Serge-Melnikov/parallel-avx2-permutation-generator/README.md

 A state-of-the-art SIMD-accelerated parallel algorithm for generating all n! permutations using a highly optimized variant of Shimon Even's method.
 The implementation utilizes 256-bit YMM registers to process split 128-bit lanes (Lane A and Lane B) simultaneously, achieving near-perfect linear scalability across physical CPU cores via OpenMP.

 ## Features

-- **SIMD Architecture:** Vectorized lane splitting (2x 128-bit XMM inside YMM) for twin combinatorial search spaces.
+* **Vector Ladder Propagation:** The engine operates on a compressed baseline space of n-1 elements.
+Once a baseline configuration is established, element n-1 acts as a fast-sweeping agent, propagating through the entire vector via ultra-fast SIMD shuffle loops (`_mm256_shuffle_epi8`).
+This yields n complete n-element permutations out of a single n-1 layout, reducing the amortized overhead to O(1) CPU cycles per permutation.
-- **Lock-Free Hot Path:** Register-level local XOR checksums completely eliminate false sharing and thread contention.
+* **Combinatorial Reverse Invariance:** All vectorized routines are explicitly engineered to traverse **only the first half (n!/2)** of the total permutation space boundaries.
+The remaining half of the n! space is deterministically obtained by reversing each generated sequence from the first half.
+This **doubles the effective generation throughput** and **reduces the spatial memory footprint by exactly 50%**.
-- **Exact Combinatorial Decoding:** `StructuralInitState` uses hardware-backed Bit Manipulation Instructions (`_pdep_u64` and `_tzcnt_u64`) to safely jump to any arbitrary start index up to n ≤ 16.
+* **SIMD Twin-Lane Architecture:** Vectorized lane splitting (two 128-bit XMM tracks inside a single 256-bit YMM register) for processing independent combinatorial search spaces in parallel.
-- **Practical Callback Interface:** Support for high-speed custom user callbacks (`PermCallback`) executed directly out of registers.
+* **Lock-Free Hot Path:** Register-level local XOR checksums completely eliminate false sharing and thread contention across cores.
-- **Dynamic Remainder Alignment:** Eliminates space allocation truncation errors under arbitrary thread counts.
+* **Exact Combinatorial Decoding:** `StructuralInitState` uses hardware-backed Bit Manipulation Instructions (`_pdep_u64` and `_tzcnt_u64`) along with bounded factorial lookup tables to safely jump to any arbitrary start index up to n ≤ 16.

-## Repository Structure
+* **Practical Callback Interface:** Support for high-speed custom user callbacks (`PermCallback`) executed thread-safely directly out of hardware registers.

-The project is structured into functional directories separating the baseline sequential logic from the high-performance parallel source files:
+* **Dynamic Remainder Alignment:** Completely eliminates space allocation truncation errors under arbitrary thread counts.

 ## Repository Structure